-The goal of this work is exploit knowledge of the system's \emph{temporal behavior} as observed during the training simulations to decrease the temporal complexity of (deterministic) reduced-order-model simulations.
+The goal of this work is exploit knowledge of the system's \emph{temporal behavior} as observed during the training simulations to decrease the temporal complexity of reduced-order-model simulations.
 For this purpose, we first briefly review methods that exploit observed temporal behavior to improve computational performance.

 Temporal forecasting techniques have been investigated for many years with a specific focus on reducing wall time in a stable manner with maximal accuracy.
 The associated body of work is large and a comprehensive review is beyond the scope of this paper.
-However, this work focuses on time integration for reduced-order models plagued by highly nonlinear dynamics; several categories of specialized research efforts provide an appropriate context for this research.
+However, this work focuses on time integration for reduced-order models of highly nonlinear dynamical systems; several categories of specialized research efforts provide an appropriate context for this research.

-At the most fundamental level of temporal forecasting, a variety of statistical time-series-analysis methods exist that exploit 1) knowledge of the temporal structure, e.g., smoothness, of a model's variables, and 2) previous values these variables for the current time series or trajectory.
+At the most fundamental level of temporal forecasting, a variety of statistical time-series-analysis methods exist that exploit 1) knowledge of the temporal structure, e.g., smoothness, of a model's variables, and 2) previous values of these variables for the current time series or trajectory.
 The connection between these methods and our work is that such forecasts can serve as an initial guess for an iterative solver (e.g., Newton's method) at an advanced point in time.
 However, the disconnect between such methods and the present context is that randomness and uncertainty drive time-series analysis; as such, these forecasting methods are stochastic in nature (see Refs.\ \citep{90dp1a, 97gc1a,82er1a,61gf1a,73hw2a,arima, Holt20045,60wp1a}).
 In addition, the majority of time-series analyses have been applied to application domains (e.g., economics) with dynamics that are not generally modeled using partial differential equations.
-Finally, such forecasting techniques to not exploit a collection of observed, complete time histories from training experiments conducted \emph{a priori}.
-Because such training simulations lend important insight into the spatial and temporal behavior of the model, we are interested in a technique that can exploit these data.
+Finally, such forecasting techniques do not exploit a collection of observed, complete time histories from training experiments conducted \emph{a priori}.
+Because such training simulations lend important insight into the spatial and temporal behavior of the model, we are interested in developing a technique that can exploit such data.